Chapter 6: modern Vulkan

 Non-uniform indexing

 What if we were able to manipulate GPU virtual addresses from our applications?
-Then, we could use pointers to read from buffers in Vulkan with the usual pointer arithmetic tricks applying.
-In particular, we could use such a feature to build a buffer with all the data required by our shaders.
-Then, instead of binding different descriptor sets for different meshes, we could just use push constants to provide them with addresses that map in the relevant portion of this buffer.
-The buffer itself never needs to be bound to a descriptor set.
-This is what buffer device addresses are about.
+Then, we could use GPU-side pointers to read from Vulkan buffers, with all the usual pointer arithmetic tricks applying.
+We could use such a feature to build a buffer with all the data required by all invocations of a given shader.
+Then, instead of binding and unbinding descriptor sets for each mesh that relies on this shader, we could simply forward the address of the relevant portion of the buffer via a push constant.
+Note that the buffer itself never needs to be bound to a descriptor set.
+This is what buffer device addresses are about (and Khronos once again provides a sample for this feature).

 To enable this feature for a specific buffer, we must create it with the VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT flag (from VkBufferUsageFlagBits).
-Similarly, we must create the memory that we eventually bind this buffer to with a VkMemoryAllocateFlagsInfo that includes VK_MEMORY_ALLOCATE_DEVICE_ADDRESS_BIT.
-We provide this structure via VkMemoryAllocateInfo's pNext.
-With all of this done, we can query the address of our buffer through vkGetBufferDeviceAddress.
+Similarly, when we allocate memory that we eventually want to bind such a buffer to, we pass a VkMemoryAllocateFlagsInfo structure including VK_MEMORY_ALLOCATE_DEVICE_ADDRESS_BIT to VkMemoryAllocateInfo's pNext field.
+With all of this done, we can query the address of our buffer through vkGetBufferDeviceAddress (we can then do pointer arithmetic, so long as we remain in-bounds).

-To use buffer addresses within GLSL shaders, we need to activate a GLSL extension.
-We do this by adding a #extension GL_EXT_buffer_reference : require line at the beginning of the appropriate shader file.
-We then use buffer_reference and buffer_reference_align (the latter being optional, we only use it if we require aligned addresses), which gives us something like:
+To use buffer addresses within GLSL shaders, we again need to activate a GLSL extension (#extension GL_EXT_buffer_reference : require).
+This extension introduces the buffer_reference and buffer_reference_align qualifiers (the latter being optional, we only use it if we require aligned addresses):

 layout(std430, buffer_reference, buffer_reference_align = 8) readonly buffer Pointers { vec2 positions[]; };

-The above example does not describe a buffer but the type of a pointer to a buffer (in particular, we do not provide bindings for such declarations).
-We use such pointers by referencing them through a more usual object, such as the push constant in the example below:
+Note that the above does not describe a buffer but the type of a pointer to a buffer (in particular, we do not provide bindings for such declarations).
+We use such pointers by referencing them through other objects, such as the push constant in the example below:

 layout(std430, push_constant) uniform Registers { Pointers pointers; } registers;

 We can use buffer references with push constants, uniform buffers and storage buffers alike, and we are responsible for ensuring that the shaders never read from addresses that are not part of addressable buffers.
-Also, we cannot store images or such resources inside buffers, so we cannot use this feature for all of our descriptors.
-Once again, Khronos provides a sample for this feature.
+We cannot store every resource type inside buffers (e.g., this is not possible for images), so we cannot this feature for all of our descriptors.

 B.3.
 Descriptor buffers

-The two extensions presented in the previous subsections punched holes through the classical descriptor set abstraction to enable some neat techniques.
+The two extensions above punched holes through the classical descriptor set abstraction.
 What if we were to go further and do away with descriptor sets and pools entirely?
-This is what descriptor buffers are about.
-With this extension, we can store descriptors inside normal buffers, and we are responsible for the memory management (though we keep using descriptor set layout to describe interfaces).
-By going low-level, we gain some advantages in flexibility, though it comes at the price of more complex code.
+This is what the descriptor buffers extension is about: it enables storing descriptors inside normal buffers (though we keep using descriptor set layout to describe shader interfaces), and puts us in charge of their memory management.
+This brings flexibility benefits, though at the price of more complex code.

-Descriptor buffers are not part of Vulkan's core.
-Instead, we must activate this functionality through the VK_EXT_descriptor_buffer device extension (which is not universally supported).
-Note that this extension builds upon the notion of buffer device addresses described above.
-Also, as per usual, Khronos provides a sample illustrating this feature.
+Descriptor buffers are not part of Vulkan's core: to use this functionality, we must enable the VK_EXT_descriptor_buffer device extension (which is not universally supported).
+Note that this extension builds upon the previously defined notion of buffer device addresses.
+Also, as per usual, Khronos provides a sample illustrating this feature (as well as a blog post).

-We create descriptors buffers just like we would create a normal buffer, except that we pass the VK_BUFFER_USAGE_RESOURCE_DESCRIPTOR_BUFFER_BIT_EXT flag to VkBufferCreateInfo.
-We then store a kind of lookup table for our actual resources in such buffers.
+We create descriptors buffers just like we would create a normal device addressable buffer, except that we pass the VK_BUFFER_USAGE_SAMPLER_DESCRIPTOR_BUFFER_BIT_EXT flag to VkBufferCreateInfo in addition to VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT (if we want to store combined image samplers in buffers, we also need the VK_BUFFER_USAGE_RESOURCE_DESCRIPTOR_BUFFER_BIT_EXT flag).

-We use vkGetDescriptorSetLayoutSizeEXT to get information about the amount of memory needed to store all descriptors from a given descriptor set layout, and vkGetDescriptorSetLayoutBindingOffsetEXT to get the offset of a binding in that space.
+Descriptor buffers store descriptor data, but different devices encode this information in different ways, so we have to go through a little song and dance to write the data in a generic way.
+We use vkGetDescriptorSetLayoutSizeEXT to get the amount of memory required to store all descriptors from a given descriptor set layout, and vkGetDescriptorSetLayoutBindingOffsetEXT to get the offset of a binding in that space.
 Finally, we obtain the data corresponding to a descriptor in a buffer using vkGetDescriptorEXT.
-This function takes a VkDescriptorDataEXT, which is a union of (mostly) VkDescriptorImageInfo/VkDescriptorAddressInfoEXT objects (one per descriptor kind), and it writes the descriptor at a given address (we have to do some pointer arithmetic to compute this one).
-With this last step done, we have a working descriptor buffer.
+This function takes a VkDescriptorDataEXT, which is a union of (mostly) VkDescriptorImageInfo/VkDescriptorAddressInfoEXT objects (one per descriptor kind); it writes this data at a given address (pointer arithmetic comes in handy for computing this one).

-We must query and constantly remain mindful of the limits described in VkPhysicalDeviceDescriptorBufferPropertiesEXT (which we get through vkGetPhysicalDeviceProperties2, which behaves just like the deprecated vkGetPhysicalDeviceProperties but also returns information about extensions or new features through a pNext chain).
+We must respect the limits described in VkPhysicalDeviceDescriptorBufferPropertiesEXT (we get this structure through vkGetPhysicalDeviceProperties2, which behaves just like the deprecated vkGetPhysicalDeviceProperties but also returns information about extensions or new features through its pNext chain).

 So, descriptor buffers are much more low-level than the previous extensions.
 What do we get in exchange for this tedium?
-As it turns out, this allows us to update descriptors directly from the GPU.
+Well, it merely enables updating descriptors directly from the GPU.
 This is nice in principle, but the usecases are limited in practice.
-For more detail on the topic, see this blog post by Khronos.
+We are better off without descriptor buffers in most scenarios.

 C. Improving the shaders/pipelines situation